AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 }
 </code></pre>

-Our next point of interest is the ‘yield’ keyword that you can see in the body of the generator's function.
+Our next point of interest is the <b>yield</b> keyword that you can see in the body of the generator's function.
 Think of it as the return keyword’s distant cousin: it is also used to get a value out of the generator function and returns it when the generator is invoked, however, unlike the return keyword, it doesn’t terminate the function instantaneously but rather just pauses it’s execution.
 The next time the generator is invoked again we will resume execution starting from the last yield keyword.
 This essentially means that the yield keyword can occur more than once throughout the generator’s body:

 <pre><code>function* generator(){
   yield 1;